-IANA website: The Incumbent IANA Operator would transfer the content of the IANA website; and provide copies of, or links to, the publicly available text for all processes, performance standards, request templates and other pages used to support operations or provide context to reporting.
-[Placeholder text: Depending on the transition model selected, allntellectual property rights related to the IANA website and published documents will need to be assigned or licensed to the successor contractor]
+IANA website: The Incumbent IANA Functions Operator would transfer the content of the IANA website; and provide copies of, or links to, the publicly available text for all processes, performance standards, request templates and other pages used to support operations or provide context to reporting.
+Intellectual property rights related to the IANA website and published documents will need to be assigned or licensed to the successor operator]

-IANA Functions registry data: Other ata held by IANA may also need to transition, and other communities will be affected.
-The details of those transitions are beyond the scope of this proposal, which relates to names only..
+IANA Functions registry data: Data held by IANA will also need to transition, and some of that data will affect other communities: details of the data that is being transitioned will be determined when the full transition plan is produced.

-Root Zone Automation system: The Incumbent IANA Operator would transfer relevant information.
+Root Zone Automation system: The Incumbent IANA Functions Operator would transfer relevant information and management software, as appropriate and as determined by the transition plan.

-Request history data: The Incumbent IANA Operator would provide a copy of the databases it has used to store requests data, including ticketing systems and workflow management systems used for protocol parameter registries and the maintenance of the Root DNS Zone.
-The Incumbent IANA Operator would also provide copies of any published reports and paper records it holds supporting these request histories.
+Request history data: The Incumbent IANA Functions Operator would provide a copy of the databases it has used to store requests data, including ticketing systems and workflow management systems used for protocol parameter registries and the maintenance of the Root DNS Zone.
+The Incumbent IANA Functions Operator would also provide copies of any published reports and paper records it holds supporting these request histories.

-Documentation and Knowledge: The Incumbent IANA Operator would provide a copy of all documentation that captures formalized processes, institutional knowledge and experience related to the operation of the IANA unction.
-The IIO is also encouraged to provide documentation related to Monthly Performance Progress reports, Customer Satisfaction Surveys, External Auditor reports, Conflicts of Interest processes established by the IIO, and the IIO’s Contingency and Continuity of Operations Plan.
+Documentation and Knowledge: The Incumbent IANA Functions Operator would provide a copy of all documentation that captures formalized processes, institutional knowledge and experience related to the operation of the IANA Functions.
+The IIFO is also encouraged to provide documentation related to Monthly Performance Progress reports, Customer Satisfaction Surveys, External Auditor reports, Conflicts of Interest processes established by the IIFO, and the IIFO’s Contingency and Continuity of Operations Plan.

-Secure notification system data The Incumbent IANA Operator would provide details of the notification categories, the subscribers to those categories and a history of notifications.
+Secure notification system data The Incumbent IANA Functions Operator would provide details of the notification categories, the subscribers to those categories and a history of notifications.

 Root KSK transition In 2010, ICANN developed a Root Zone KSK Operator Function Termination Plan that sets out the steps ICANN would take if required to transition its duties and responsibilities as the Root Zone Key Signing Key (KSK) operator to another entity.
 This plan was provided to NTIA in 2010.
 That plan requires that a full KSK rollover be done so the successor starts fresh.

-Transition Assistance: The Incumbent IANA Operator would assist the successor operator during the transition period until the time the requisite service levels, security and stability are achieved.
+Transition Assistance: The Incumbent IANA Functions Operator would assist the successor operator during the transition period until the time the requisite service levels, security and stability are achieved.
 Such assistance would include training the employees of the successor operator and developing training material.

-Security for data retention: The Incumbent IANA Operator would continue to provide security for any data retained by it after transferring such data to the successor contractor.
+Security for data retention: The Incumbent IANA Functions Operator would continue to provide security for any data retained by it after transferring such data to the successor contractor.

-Outstanding questions:

-Who will own the IANA website will depend on the final model selected by the CWG-Stewardship.
-Will the ownership of website be transferred to the successor contractor or will only the authority of managing the website be transferred to the successor contractor?
-Suggest that ICANN or the IETF Trust retain ownership of the domain name and only the administrative authority to manage the website be transferred.

 Annex N - Proposed changes to root zone environment and relationship with Root Zone Maintainer

-Recommendations related to the elimination of NTIA Authorization of changes to the Root Zone content and the associated Whois database.
+Recommendations related to the elimination of NTIA Authorization of changes to the Root Zone content and the associated WHOIS database.

 Currently, changes to the DNS Root Zone File, as well as changes to the DNS Root Zone WHOIS Database, are transmitted to the NTIA for authorization.
 Such changes cannot be enacted without explicit positive authorization from the NTIA.
 Post-transition, no authorization for TLD change requests will be needed.